mostafaAbokhadra/Internship/MV/care-off-MV-patient.md

 positioning unless contraindicated, air matress, moisture the skin using creams
 - **sleep promotion**, decrease interuption of sleep for interventions
 - **communication** board contains common ADLS tasks so patinet can point to it e:g patient points at positioning photo on the board indicating that he wants you to put him on that position
--**pain management**: continuous assessment using NON verbal pain scale, consider his complaint and consult doctor for analgesics
+- **pain management**: continuous assessment using NON verbal pain scale, consider his complaint and consult doctor for analgesics
 > [!IMPORTANT]
 > chest pain can hinder patient from breathing normally
 - **family care**: teaching about MV, weaning and it's consequences